Industry-Specific Dispute Resolution · · 21 min read

 Follow the arrows to see the steps you need to take for mediation preparation.
 Each box represents an action, and the flow shows how to move from gathering evidence to consulting experts.

-Mediation is a collaborative process where a neutral third party, the mediator, helps facilitate discussions between disputing parties.
+where a neutral third party, the mediator, helps facilitate discussions between disputing parties.
 If you’re feeling anxious about the process, here’s what you can expect:

 1. Initial Meeting: The mediator will introduce themselves and explain how mediation works, including confidentiality and the roles of everyone involved.
 This is a safe space for you to express your concerns.